Cover photo by Alan Manson.

 Length up to 25mm; Wingspan attains 46mm.

-Confusion is only likely with Diplacodes lefebvrii (Black Percher).
+Confusion with the Dwarf Percher is only likely with Diplacodes lefebvrii (Black Percher).
 Mature males of the two are very similar, being an overall black colour with blackish eyes and a dark metallic blue frons.
 The Black Percher is the larger species with little to no size overlap between them.
 Additionally mature male Black Perchers have white cerci and small dark amber patches at the base of the hindwings.
 These are mostly absent in the Dwarf Percher.
 Diplacodes pumila also has a ‘large headed’ appearance

 Immature males of D. lefebvrii and D. pumila are easily told apart.
 The upper thorax of D. lefebvrii is yellow-brown with fine black etching.
 The upper thorax of D. pumila is rusty red-brown and diagnostic.
 Diplacodes pumila has a very broad black stripe that extends down the length of the abdomen.
 This stripe is noticeably thinner in D. lefebvrii.